bjlittle/geovista/docs/src/developer/documentation.rst

     :class: dropdown

     Alternatively, apply the ``--frozen`` option to avoid `pixi`_ checking and updating the ``pixi.lock`` file.

-    For example, to render and only build the gallery:
+    For example, to build and only render the ``Gallery``:

     .. code:: console

-        pixi run --frozen serve-html html-gallery
+        $ pixi run --frozen serve-html html-gallery

 .. comment